-Upon written request by the student, John Patrick University of Health and Applied Sciences will prepare and forward a transcript of the student's record.
+Upon written request by the student through submitting a Official Transcript Request Form, John Patrick University of Health and Applied Sciences will prepare and forward a transcript of the student's record.
 All requests must include the student's full name, a statement requesting a transcript be issued, the address to which the student would like the transcript sent, and a release signature.
 Official transcripts will only be released if the student is in good standing with the academic office.
-Transcripts are sent free of charge within two weeks of the date the request was received.